JuhaKiili/RageEvent/README.md

 **What good is it then?**

-It's reasonably performant, automatically handles null references and doesn't require a lot of code.
+It's reasonably performant, automatically cleans up null references and doesn't require a lot of code.